Keith Palmer

 How should we deal with hospital failure?
 Facing the challenges of the new NHS market

 The paper considers the issues surrounding failing NHS hospitals and sets out ways that hospital failure could be dealt in the NHS.
-Kingsfund discussion paper, December 2005.
+Kings Fund discussion paper, December 2005.
+Many of the proposals in the paper were adopted by the UK Government in 2011.

 Download 'How should we deal with hospital failure?
 Facing the challenges of the new NHS market' paper (pdf 0.16mb)